D3ch/hell/README.md

 Unblocked games and proxies with simple html.
 (Replit links aren't updated yet, but u can still use them).
 Tired of blocked games and proxies?
 Tired of school?
 Escape Hell with Hell.
 Has a little bit of everything!

+loaded bunch of games from other sites such as itch.io, scratch, classroom 6x, and from other unblocked game sites. feel free to steal any of the games! most of the games were from 3ch0

 # Importing
 Different ways to import -